Your Medical Record

 Child Protection Information Sharing System (CP-IS)

-The CP-IS shares information about children subject to a Child Protection Plan (CPP), pregnant women with an Unborn Child Protection Plan (UCPP) and children who are designated a Looked After Child (LAC) in particular children being cared for under the following sections of the Children’s Act 1989:
+The CP-IS shares information about children subject to a Child Protection Plan (CPP), pregnant women with an Unborn Child Protection Plan (UCPP) and children who are designated a Looked After Child (LAC) children being cared for under the following sections of the Children’s Act 1989:

 - Full Care Order (Section 31)

 The benefits of this data sharing are that it:

 - provides mental, sexual, dental and community paediatric healthcare professionals with a reliable source of information on who vulnerable children are in circumstances where they present for unscheduled or scheduled care